 What Does Golazo Mean in Soccer?
 Find Out Here!

 You may have heard your son, daughter, fan or commentator yell ‘golazo!’ after scoring an amazing goal.
-This emphasis a goal that was simply amazing – no questions asked.
+This emphasized a goal that was simply amazing – no questions asked.

 Similarly, in Portuguese, ‘golaco’ is used to describe a great goal.